tom-seddon/beeb-fstest/README.md

 there are some unavoidable differences between DFS and ADFS, which the tests manage as follows:

-* ADFS mode never changes drive; non-ADFS mode selects (but doesn't access) drive 2
+* ADFS mode never changes drive; DFS mode selects (but doesn't access) drive 2

-* ADFS mode never selects a directory that isn't known to exist;
+* ADFS mode never selects a directory that isn't known to exist; DFS mode does
-  non-ADFS mode does

 * ADFS mode sets file attributes to 3 (WR) or 1 (R); DFS mode sets them to 0 (unlocked) or 8 (locked)

+ADFS is detected by checking for filing system 8.
+Add extra cases if necessary.
+PRs welcome.

-# filing systems tested
+# pass

-List of systems and any oddities encountered.
+Tests run as-is to completion.

 ## DFS 2.26